dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 9.- Request a 0xa0 chunk that will be served from the free hook, and write the system address

-10.- Fre the guard chunk, or the chunk where you write your command "/bin/sh\x00"
+10.- Free the guard chunk, or the chunk where you write your command "/bin/sh\x00"

 # Conclusion